a-gondolkodas-orome/durer-jatekok/HOW-TO-DEVELOP.md

 ## Must have for a new game

-*It is recommended to copy and modify the files of an existing game (see demonstration game for a minimal example).*
+*It is recommended to copy and modify the files of an existing, similar game (see demonstration game for a minimal example).*

 The `board` field on the store is the single source of truth for the state of the board.
 The AI step won't have access to other component specific data.
 You can read/write it from your component after mapping it with `mapState()`.